YAB-Lab/BlastWithSynteny/README.md

 # BlastWithSynteny
 Performs tBLASTn of a focal protein and its flanking neighbors against a set of target genomes.
+Return a GTF/GFF of the target hits and their corresponding query BLAST overlaps.

 	Usage:  BlastSynteny [-g <GFF>] [-p <protein FASTA>]